-Daniel Boone, Ph.D., author of the upcoming nonfiction book Humor and Heartbreak In Communication Disorders (Rowman & Littlefield) provided this review of former literary agent Mark Malatesta.
+Daniel Boone, Ph.D., author of the nonfiction books The Voice and Voice Therapy (Pearson Education, 9th Ed.), Human Communication and Its Disorders (Prentice Hall), Is Your Voice Telling on You?
+(Singular), and Trouble Talking (Rowman & Littlefield), provided this review of former literary agent Mark Malatesta.
 Daniel worked with Mark to improve his book and pitch materials (query letter and book proposal), which helped result in him getting a publishing contract with Rowman & Littlefield.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Robert.

 Mark Malatesta Review by Daniel Boone, Ph.D.